mnelson4/printmyblog/readme.txt

 = 2.9.2 August 22, 2020 =
 * Improve integration with Hueman theme by adding the CSS class "entry" onto posts in print page
 * Add WPML integration by adding "lang" attribute to print page
+* Fix printing lone pages with a parent, and when the parent not included in printout

 = 2.9.1 August 11, 2020 =
 * Fix Twentyseventeen theme so it displays authors